geoadmin/tool-seismic-dm/README.md

 # Seismic datamanagement
 This project aims to join the field geometry (SPS structure) and the measured seismic data (segy) together.
-From this new database (SeisDM structure) follows a first quality control, a visualisation of the acquired data and an initial velocity model.
+From this new database (SeisDM structure) follows a first quality control, a visualisation of the acquired seismic data and a velocity estimation for each source-receiver pairs.
 ## Local installation
 ```
 git clone https://github.com/geoadmin/tool-seismic-dm.git
-cd tool-seismic-dm
-pip install -e .
 ```

 ## Requirements